rtullydo/rtullydo.github.io/20_curriculum.md

 - Follow up with Nicholas Young's _Introduction to Hilbert Space_

-	- [Hilbert Space: a sequel to linear algebra][1] in progress online adaptation of Introduction to Hilbert Space by Ryan Tully-Doyle
+	- [Hilbert Space: a sequel to linear algebra][1] online text adapted from and inspired by _Introduction to Hilbert Space_ by Ryan Tully-Doyle

 #### Graduate school